Raiding With Paranoid

 The same goes for if you can’t make the entire raid.
 We are lucky enough to have a warlock at the moment so have narnia.
 Whatever time you say in /g “hey can I get a raid invite” then you will get one, and we will summon the moment we are done with the current pull.
 If you have to dip, then just say something like “got to go guys, thanks for raid” and drop group.
 It’s all good.

-Finally to complete the trifecta, though I’m sure you’d expect this to be the case by now, you can pop in and out as you can/want to attend.
+Finally to complete the trifecta, though we’re sure you’d expect this to be the case by now, you can pop in and out as you can/want to attend.
 Can only make one raid a week?
 Fine.
 Can make raid once in a blue moon?
 Also fine.
 There’s no “be there every week or you can’t come” business.
 It’s very much a drop in, drop out as works for you.

 What about loot rules?